Unleash your best roar and become the king of the Finishers! 🦁

 Now you know everything!
 Now it's up to you to decide if you choose to believe the saying...
 The more it's Lyon, the better it is! 🤤

-The Run in Lyon marathon will start, like the other races, in front of the Palais de Justice of Vieux-Lyon, in the 5th arrondissement of the city.
-You'll then notice that the beginning of the route is the same as the half marathon: you'll follow the banks of the Saône for 8 km before turning at the Paul Bocuse Bridge 👨🍳.
-Once on the other side of the Saône, you'll head down towards Caluire-et-Cuire and the cemetery of the Croix Rousse, following the banks.
-You'll then be at the 14th km when you arrive at the Place des Terreaux.
-Come on, the best is yet to come! 😏 You'll then head towards the Parc de la Tête d'Or, which you'll extensively explore for your greatest joy! 🌼 It will then be time to start the second part of the route: the descent to Gerland, its park and stadium.
-Then head towards Confluence to see the two rivers collide from the Raymond Barre bridge before heading to the iconic Place Bellecour to cross the finish line.
-Congratulations finisher, you are officially a marathon runner! 🏅
+The Run in Lyon marathon starts, like the other races, in front of the Palais de Justice du Vieux-Lyon, in the 5th arrondissement of the city.
+Initially, the course is the same as the half marathon: you'll run along the banks of the Saône River for 8 km before turning at the Paul Bocuse bridge 👨🍳.
+Once across the Saône, you'll head down toward the heart of the presqu'île, following the riverside paths.
+You'll reach the 16 km mark as you arrive at the Place des Terreaux.
+Keep your spirits up, the best is yet to come! 😏 You'll then make your way to the Parc de la Tête d'Or, which you'll explore extensively to your delight! 🌼 It's then time to tackle the second half of the course: the descent to Gerland, with its park and stadium 🏟️.
+Next, head to Confluence to witness the merging of the two rivers from the Raymond Barre bridge before you proceed to the iconic Place Bellecour to cross the finish line.
+Congratulations, finisher, you are officially a marathon runner! 🏅

-Just like for the other races, you will need to head to the starting line located in the Old Lyon 👨🦳, near the Palais de Justice.
-You will then follow the Saône 🌊 for 8 km before taking the Paul Bocuse Bridge.
-Once on the other side of the river, you will follow the banks through Caluire-et-Cuire, then the Croix Rousse district before heading to the Place des Terreaux.
-You will be at km 17 when you cross the Morand Bridge.
-You will then reunite with the Place Bellecour by passing the Guillotière Bridge.
-Congratulations, you've completed a half marathon! 👏
+Just like other races, you'll need to head to the starting line located in Old Lyon 👨🦳, near the Palais de Justice.
+You'll then run alongside the Saône River 🌊 for 8 km before crossing the Pont Paul Bocuse.
+Once you've crossed the river, you'll follow the banks to head down through Caluire-et-Cuire, followed by the Croix Rousse neighborhood, and then proceed to Place des Terreaux.
+By the time you cross the Pont Morand, you'll have reached km 17.
+Finally, you'll make your way to Place Bellecour, crossing the Pont de la Guillotière.
+Congratulations, you've completed a half-marathon! 👏

-You will start at Quai Romain Rolland, in front of the Lyon Court of Appeal, on Sunday, October 22, 2023.
-You will then follow the banks of the Saône, on the Old Lyon side, before heading towards the peninsula via the Pont Robert Schuman.
-You will then reach the 4th arrondissement, which is the Croix Rousse neighborhood 👩🦰.
-You will then pass by the iconic Place des Terreaux before crossing the Pont Morand.
-From there, you will follow the Rhône before heading back to Place Bellecour to reach the finish line.
+You will start in front of the Palais de Justice in Lyon on Sunday, October 5, 2025.
+You'll run along the Saône banks by the Old Lyon, before heading to the peninsula via the Pont Robert Schuman.
+Next, you'll reach the 4th district, which is the Croix Rousse neighborhood 👩🦰.
+You'll then pass the must-see Place des Terreaux before crossing the Pont Morand.
+From there, you'll run alongside the Rhône River before making your way back to Place Bellecour to reach the finish line 🏁.

-And good news!
-This race is also open to athletes with disabilities ♿.
+And great news!
+This race is also open to disabled athletes ♿.

 For this solidarity race, know that a portion of the proceeds collected will be donated to an association: Kabubu.
 This association aims to promote the social and professional inclusion of exiled individuals through sports, by creating social connections between exiled people (asylum seekers, refugees, migrants) and locals (French and European).
 Beautiful projects that should help with professional inclusion by creating training opportunities in sports! 🤸♂️